ChrisWhealy/hieroglyphy/README.md

 >
 > Even after `gzip`ing the "hieroglyphied" script, it could still be 8 to 10 times larger than the original!

+## Optional Number Encoding

+By changing the constant `ENCODE_NUMBERS` from `true` to `false`, you can elect to allow the digit characters `['0'..'9']` to be included in the encoding alphabet.
+This will reduce the size of the encoded by approximately 40%.

 ## Usage

 `hieroglyphy.mjs` is a standalone module that can be included in your larger project.